 When you introduce employee recognition activities in your work team, business unit, or in the whole organization, you create the opportunity for major positive results, including measurable improvements in employee engagement and organizational performance.
-This is not just hopeful thinking about a ‘feel good’ subject – the proof is in the detailed data outlined in this article.
+This is not just hopeful thinking about a ‘feel good’ subject – the detailed data outlined in this article underscores the fact that employee recognition creates better workplace performance.

 We all need to feel appreciated.
 Praise from others is a powerful source of our motivation.
 Such recognition supplements our own internal motivation.
 In the workplace, there are many low-cost (even no-cost) ways to recognize the good work of others at all levels.
-The benefits are huge, as discussed below.
+The benefits at all levels can be huge, as discussed below.

 Employee recognition is the timely, informal or formal acknowledgement of a person’s or team’s behavior, effort or business result that supports the organization’s goals and values, and which has clearly been beyond normal expectations.